Intermittent Inverse-Square L\'evy Walks are Optimal for Finding Targets of All Sizes

 \section{Abstract}

-{\em L\'evy walks} are random walks processes whose step length follows a long-tailed power law distribution.
-Due to their abundance as movement patterns of biological organisms, significant theoretical efforts have been devoted to identify the foraging circumstances that would make such patterns advantageous~[Viswanathan et al.~Nature, 1999].
-Despite numerous attempts, there is currently no convincing analytical evidence that L\'evy flights are preferable strategies in higher dimensions than one.
-Here we show that the optimality of inverse-square L\'evy walks in two-dimensions becomes striking when targets are sparse and unpredictable in size, and when detection is weak.
-Specifically, we prove that under the {\em intermittent model}, in which detection is not possible while moving ballistically [B\'enichou et al.~Reviews of Modern Physics, 2011], this strategy optimally finds sparse targets of any size and shape.
-That is, in a square torus of area~$n$, and assuming that the detection radius is normalized to $1$, the strategy finds any connected set of diameter $D$ in $\tilde{O}(n/D)$ expected time, whereas $\Omega(n/D)$ is an unconditional lower bound on the expected time, that holds even when assuming that the shape and size of the target are known.
-Furthermore, this particular L\'evy process stands in stark contrast to many other basic intermittent processes, including all other L\'evy walks, whose competitive ratio is shown to be polynomial in $n$, for wide ranges of target scales.
-Our results thus provide strong theoretical support for the optimality and robustness of intermittent L\'evy walks under general conditions.
+{\bf L\'evy walks are random walk processes whose step-lengths follow a long-tailed power-law distribution.
+Due to their abundance as movement patterns of biological organisms, significant theoretical efforts have been devoted to identifying the foraging circumstances that would make such patterns advantageous.
+However, despite extensive research, there is currently no mathematical proof indicating that L\'evy walks are, in any manner, preferable strategies in higher dimensions than one.
+Here we prove that in finite two-dimensional terrains, the inverse-square L\'evy walk strategy is extremely efficient at finding sparse targets of arbitrary size and shape.
+Moreover, this holds even under the weak model of intermittent detection.
+Conversely, any other intermittent L\'evy walk fails to efficiently find either large targets or small ones.
+Our results shed new light on the {\em L\'evy foraging hypothesis}, and are thus expected to impact future experiments on animals performing L\'evy walks.}